w3f/polkadot-wiki/docs/getting-started/staking/stake-dot.md

 For detailed instructions on how to stake using Polkadot.js, please refer to the official support guides:

 - **[Stake Using Polkadot-JS UI](https://support.polkadot.network/support/solutions/folders/65000157524)**: A collection of articles covering nomination, bonding, and managing your stake.

+## Common Mistakes & FAQ

+Staking on Polkadot can be rewarding, but it's important to avoid common pitfalls.
+Here are some frequently asked questions and mistakes to watch out for:

+### Why am I not getting staking rewards?

+There are several reasons you might not be receiving rewards:

+- **Minimum Active Bond Not Met**: The minimum amount of DOT required to earn rewards is dynamic and changes based on network conditions.
+Even if you bond more than the minimum intention threshold, you may not be in the top nominators if your stake is below the current minimum active bond.
+Check the current minimum on the Staking Dashboard's "Nominate" page.
+- **Not Enough Validators Nominated**: You should nominate up to 16 validators to maximize your chances of having at least one active validator each era.
+Nominating only one or two validators significantly reduces your earning potential.
+- **100% Commission Validators**: If you nominate a validator with 100% commission, you will receive no rewards when your stake is assigned to that validator.
+- **Inactive or Waiting Validators**: Your stake must back an active validator to earn rewards.
+If all your nominated validators are "waiting" or "inactive," you won't earn rewards.
+- **Unclaimed Rewards**: Staking rewards are not automatic.
+While validators typically claim rewards, you should monitor and manually claim if needed.
+Rewards expire after 84 eras (approximately 84 days) on Polkadot.

+For detailed troubleshooting, see: **[Why am I not getting staking rewards?](https://support.polkadot.network/support/solutions/articles/65000170805-why-am-i-not-getting-staking-rewards-)**

+### Other Common Mistakes

+- **Not Monitoring Your Nominations**: Staking is not "set-and-forget."
+Regularly review your nominated validators' performance and make adjustments as needed.
+- **Ignoring Validator Research**: Choose validators based on performance, reputation, commission rates, and slashing history.
+Don't just pick validators at random.
+- **Withdrawing Too Early**: Be patient with staking rewards.
+Avoid the temptation to constantly switch validators or withdraw prematurely due to short-term fluctuations.

+For more information on choosing reliable validators and best practices, visit the [Polkadot Support Portal](https://support.polkadot.network/support/solutions/65000066564).